audiosocket/backbone.modelizer/README.md

 Identity map
 ============

 Identity map wraps around all models.
-When instanciating a model such as:
+When instantiating a model such as:

     model = new Backbone.Model({id: 8})